maxdata/cohere-toolkit/README.md

   ### Cohere Platform

-- `COHERE_API_KEY`: If your application will interface with Cohere's API, you will need to supply an API key.
-Not required if using AWS Sagemaker or Azure.
-  Sign up at https://dashboard.cohere.com/ to create an API key.
 - `NEXT_PUBLIC_API_HOSTNAME`: The backend URL which the frontend will communicate with.
 Defaults to http://localhost:8000
 - `DATABASE_URL`: Your PostgreSQL database connection string for SQLAlchemy, should follow the format `postgresql+psycopg2://USER:PASSWORD@HOST:PORT`.